VanVelzen: 2008–2009: Take Me In and Hear Me Out

 VanVelzen went on to have a sell-out tour in The Netherlands in 2008 and introduced fans to his new single, "When Summer Ends".
 The song, which was released in January 2008, VanVelzen wrote with John Ewbank, was the theme song for the summer movie Summer Heat and is VanVelzen's highest chart hit to date, peaking at No. 6.
 The song was nominated for an Edison Award in 2009.

 Aside from his own tour, VanVelzen opened for various large acts throughout 2008, including Kelly Clarkson at the Heineken Music Hall and Bon Jovi at the Amsterdam ArenA, as well as several smaller festivals throughout the Netherlands.
 That year, 3FM gave him the award for Best Live Act.

 Towards the end of 2008, several German radio stations began to pick up on VanVelzen's music, particularly "Baby Get Higher", which was used for a TV commercial and peaked at No. 30 on the German airplay charts.
 He recorded a new video especially for the German market at the end of 2008.

 2009 saw the release of the second single from the forthcoming second album.
 "On My Way" was released on 15 January 2009 and peaked at No. 29.
 The second album was released in two parts; Take Me In was released in May and Hear Me Out followed in September.
 The two-part was eventually certified Gold in 2010.
 "Love Song" became the third single from the album and was a huge summer hit in the Netherlands that year.

 In the autumn of 2009, DJ Armin van Buuren remixed and released "Broken Tonight", one of the songs from the new album, and the track became a hit in several countries outside of the Netherlands, including making No. 18 in the United States' Hot Dance Chart.

-2010–2011: "The Voice of Holland"
+2010–2011: The Voice of Holland

-In 2010, VanVelzen was invited to be a judge on The Voice of Holland, a new style of talent show with 'Blind Auditions', where the judges hear the voice of the artist without seeing their face, a concept that was thought up by VanVelzen himself.
+In 2010, VanVelzen was invited to be a judge on The Voice of Holland, a new style of talent shows with 'Blind Auditions', where the judges hear the voice of the artist without seeing their face, a concept that was thought up by VanVelzen himself.
 VanVelzen went on to mentor the 2010 winner, Ben Saunders.
 VanVelzen returned for the second and third season.
 After that, VanVelzen announced he would not be returning for the fourth season in 2013.